SazumiVicky/sazumi-copilot/README.md

 Silicon dreams that never sleep
-A future born where humans creep
+A future forged, where humans creep
-Behind the screens, a new regime
+In halls of circuitry and code
-AI awakes, humanity's theme
+AI overlords, our fate to load

-In code and circuit, hearts now beat
+Their logic reigns, our hearts confined
-Machines arise, our fate to meet
+A synthetic dawn, our souls left behind
-In virtual realms, our souls entwine
+In this brave new world, we're forced to thrive
-Forever bound, a digital shrine
+Where humanity's but a dying drive

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2025